mizchi/tcs/README.md

 WIP: heavily under development

-coffeescript like language with typecheck. for es6 age.
+coffeescript like language with typecheck. script for es6 age.

 ## Features